Are you struggling with service of process in China?

 The advantages of this method of Service of Process in China are that:

-- it is quick, with most serves being completed within 2 – 4 days; and
+- The procedure is quick, with most serves being completed within 2 – 4 days; and

 Using this method, HKPS has completed serves in Beijing, Shanghai, Shenzhen, Guangdong, and Hangzhou.
 Most of our China serves have been in Guangdong province.